PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 1. Verify `git status --short --branch`, local/remote divergence, and the two latest commits; do not create a pull request.
-2. Move `_optimize_transpose_add_concat_const_suffix_nhwc_chains` mechanically
-   from the central lowerer to a focused pass-family module while leaving a signature-compatible wrapper.
-3. Add AST-equivalence and single-owner architecture coverage, preserving all five raw production call positions and their ordering.
+2. Add shared-constant fan-out characterization for both suffix constants and define copy-on-write behavior so unrelated consumers remain NCHW.
+3. Migrate topology reads, rewrites, aliasing, structural removals, pruning, and layout reconciliation to one shared index/state and stable runner.
-4. Run focused and full direct gates, then commit and push the extraction checkpoint before indexed mutation changes.
+4. Replace all five raw calls, then run focused, sequential Tier 1, and full direct gates before committing and pushing the indexed checkpoint.

 Resume constraints remain: commit and push at coherent checkpoints only; no pull request; no new dependency; default direct TFLite and `-cotof` must remain